 Teacher Support

-In keeping with the Buddhist tradition, I offer my time and guidance as a meditation teacher and spiritual mentor freely as a gift, whenever possible.
-In turn, a significant portion of my livelihood comes from the financial support of students.
+The teachings of the Dhamma are considered priceless—beyond material value—and have been offered freely since the time of the Buddha.
+In keeping with this tradition, I offer my teaching freely whenever possible.
+In turn, a significant portion of my livelihood comes directly from the financial support of students.
 If you have benefited from my teaching and would like to make a donation, you can contribute below.
-(For retreats and programs with multiple teachers, all donations are shared equally by the team).
+(For retreats with multiple teachers, all donations are shared equally by the teaching team).

-When offering a contribution, there is no suggested amount.
+There is no suggested amount.
 Dana is a gift.
-It’s an expression of generosity and gratitude, a way of valuing the teachings, and a means of sustaining the wellbeing of those who have committed their lives to this path.
+It’s an expression of generosity and gratitude, a way of valuing the teachings, and sustaining those who have committed their lives to this path.
+If these teachings have touched you, consider giving in a way that feels joyful and sustainable for you.

 The Practice of Dana

-The first thing the Buddha often taught to lay followers was the practice of Dana, or generosity.
-When we give freely from the heart we feel a natural sense of joy, connection and belonging.
-This experience of wellbeing, when consciously recognized and fostered, creates an essential foundation for the path to Awakening.
+The first thing the Buddha often taught was to practice dana—generosity.
+When we give freely we feel a natural sense of joy, connection, and belonging.
+This experience of wellbeing creates an essential foundation for the path to Awakening.

-The spirit of generosity is woven into the fabric of traditional Buddhist societies, where the lay and monastic communities have lived in dependence upon one another for millennia.
-Monks and nuns offer spiritual and religious guidance to the lay community, who in turn offer material support in the way of food, medicine, clothing, and shelter.
+The spirit of generosity is woven into the fabric of traditional Buddhist societies, where the lay and monastic communities have lived in mutual dependence for millennia.
+Monastics offer spiritual guidance and the lay community gives material support (food, medicine, clothing, and shelter).

 Lay Teachers